lsshawn/nuxt-starter/content/articles/2016-04-02-StayUpwind.md

 In the fall semester of my sophomore year, my friend and I got this random food app idea and decided to start a startup.
 We spent months developing the idea, working on the business plan, and practicing the pitch deck.
 We came to a point where we felt ready to pitch to investors-only to confront the ill-defined fact that we didn't have a product, only well-thought out idea, whatever that's worth.

-My friend and I had to spend the next three weeks trying to find a technical co-founder.
-We were eventually able to convince another friend to join us, and gave it a few more weeks of effort before the team and idea fizzled out.
+My friend and I spent those next three weeks trying to find a technical co-founder.
+We were eventually able to convince another friend to join us and gave it a few more weeks of effort; but at that point, the enthusiasm was lost and idea eventually fizzled out.

 I came out of the experience with the uncomfortable realization that the largest factor to my success was entirely dependent on someone else.